ysig/GraKeL/doc/documentation/installation.rst

    $ pip install grakel[lovasz]

-*GraKeL* is also available via `anaconda`_.
+.. *GraKeL* is also available via `anaconda`_.

 Building GraKeL
 ---------------

 In order to build your own version of *GraKeL*, you need a C++ compiler since the package contains some C++ extensions.
 To build and install a local version of `GraKeL`, you need to execute :code:`pip install .` or :code:`python setup.py install` on the root folder.
-Furthermore, in case you like to also build the extensions, you can run :code:`python setup.py build_ext`.
+Furthermore, in case you want to build the extensions locally, execute :code:`python setup.py build_ext`.

-In order for the C++ extensions to compile, a system-specific building environment should be configured.
+In order for the C++ extensions to compile our extensions, a system-specific build environment should be configured.
 What you generally need is a C++ compiler and some python header files.

 Unix Environment
 ^^^^^^^^^^^^^^^^^